-In this Beaver Themer review I look at Beaver Themer, a powerful new theme builder add-on for Beaver Builder.
+In this Beaver Themer review we look at Beaver Themer, a powerful new theme builder add-on for Beaver Builder.
 Does it take the popular WordPress page builder to the next level?
 This review has the answer to that – and other vital questions.

 If you’ve read my Beaver Builder review and Divi vs Beaver Builder speed comparison, you’ll know that I’m a big fan of Beaver Builder (and less so of Elegant Themes’ Divi – even with the improvements in Divi 3).
 Beaver Builder is a flexible and powerful WordPress page builder – without the complexity seen in other WordPress themes and plugins.
 Overall, Beaver Builder is the best page builder plugin I’ve used, so far.

 The Beaver Builder Pro plugin + the bundled (in the Pro package) Beaver Builder theme is my current favorite combo for effortless design of beautiful WordPress websites, and it has been so for a few years now.
 With Beaver Builder it is quite simple and effortless to design a foxy WordPress website.
 The Beaver Builder plugin + Beaver Builder theme is a killer combo.
 Great balance between simplicity and flexibility.